The Central SoMa Plan

 The desire for a Central SoMa Plan (Plan) began during the Eastern Neighborhoods planning process.
 In 2008 the City adopted the Eastern Neighborhoods Plan, including new land use controls and proposed community improvements for the eastern part of the South of Market neighborhood (SoMa), as well as the Central Waterfront, Mission, and Showplace Square/Potrero Hill neighborhoods.
 At that time, the City determined that the development potential of the surrounding area, coupled with the improved transit provided by the Central Subway, necessitated a separate, focused planning process that took into account the city’s growth needs and City and regional environmental goals.

 Click here for more on the Project Context and Existing Conditions.

-On August 11, 2016, the Planning Department published the revised draft Central SoMa Plan and Implementation Strategy.
-You may view the whole document, or its individual components:
+On August 11, 2016, the Planning Department published the revised draft Central SoMa Plan and Implementation Strategy (updated September 26, 2016 to include the Key Development Site Guidelines - Part IIE):